 The application of molten paraffin wax provides cosmetic and therapeutic benefits.

-Molten paraffin wax has several therapeutic benefits and treats ailments, such as fibromyalgia, rheumatoid arthritis, joint immobility, and osteoarthritis.
-Applying molten paraffin wax on the affected area increases blood flow, reduces join stiffness, and relaxes muscles.
-It also reduces inflammation, muscle spasms, and treats sprains.
+Molten paraffin wax has several therapeutic benefits and treats ailments like fibromyalgia, rheumatoid arthritis, joint immobility, and osteoarthritis.
+Applying molten paraffin wax on the affected area increases blood flow, reduces joint stiffness, and relaxes muscles.
+It also reduces inflammation and muscle spasms and treats sprains.

 The application of liquid paraffin wax benefits people in several ways.